 in culturally and linguistically diverse populations

-♦Dr. Ida J. Stockman Achievement in Diversity & Infusion Award
+♦Ida J. Stockman Award for Diversity & Infusion

 MSHA has created a new award for individuals who make significant contributions to diversity and infusion within the fields of speech pathology, audiology and society.
-This prestigious award has been named the "Dr. Ida J. Stockman Achievement in Diversity & Infusion Award"
+This prestigious award has been named the "Dr. Ida J. Stockman Award for Diversity & Infusion"